-When the agency receives a report involving a victim of sex trafficking, the intake practitioner must process the report in the usual manner using the APS Intake and arrive at an intake decision.
+When the agency receives a report involving a victim of sex trafficking, the intake case manager must process the report in the usual manner using the APS Intake and arrive at an intake decision.
 In order for the case to be accepted, the maltreatment must be at the hands of a caregiver.
-The intake practitioner must make a referral to Law Enforcement immediately using the correct referral form and documented in CAPSS, whether the report was accepted or not.
+The intake case manager must make a referral to Law Enforcement immediately using the correct referral form and documented in CAPSS, whether the report was accepted or not.